 “The number of applications are immense.”

-You’ll have to listen to the podcast to hear which applications Jean highlights.
+You’ll have to listen to the podcast to hear which applications Jean highlights, see the embedded podcast above.

 For more information on RNA or DNA as a sample type for microbiome studies, please email us at firstname.lastname@example.org.